Official partner of:

 For time savers

-I'm glad you want to delve deeper into the topic of "creating a podcast."
-Below, you'll find our ultimate guide on how to create a podcast in 7 steps.
-However, if you want to get started right away or have specific questions you'd like to discuss with me, you have the following options:
+I'm glad you want to dive deeper into the topic of "creating a podcast."
+Below, you'll find our ultimate guide on how to create a podcast in seven steps.
+But if you want to get started right away or have specific questions you'd like to discuss with me, you have the following options:

-In short lessons, I'll show you how to start your own podcast in under 60 minutes.
+In short lessons, I'll show you how to start your own podcast in less than 60 minutes.

-Why should you create a podcast at all?
+Why should you create a podcast in the first place?

-Whether you're a private individual or a company, high-quality podcasts are well received.
-It's not for nothing that podcasts are part of the basic arsenal of almost every company in the USA .
-But podcasts are also now more than popular in Germany.
-According to a survey by Statista , over 40% of all Germans listen to podcasts now and then.
-It's no wonder, then, that podcasts now offer considerable advertising potential and are becoming increasingly interesting as a marketing tool for companies.
-Spotify already offers a wide range of advertising formats for podcast ads .
-According to the latest OMR survey from 2024, host-read ads continue to enjoy a high level of trust – and 32% of the approximately 1,300 people surveyed said they have already purchased products as a result of podcast advertising.
+Whether you're an individual or a company, high-quality podcasts are well received.
+It's no coincidence that podcasts are part of the basic arsenal of almost every company in the US.
+But podcasts are now also more than popular in Germany.
+According to a survey by Statista , over 40% of all Germans listen to podcasts from time to time.
+No wonder, then, that podcasts now also offer considerable advertising potential and are becoming increasingly interesting for companies.
+At Spotify already offers a wide range of advertising formats for podcast ads .
+According to the latest OMR survey from 2024, host-read ads continue to enjoy a high level of trust – and 32% of the approximately 1,300 people surveyed said they had already purchased products based on podcast advertising.

 Create a podcast in 7 steps – from the idea to the podcast episode

 But now to the actual topic of this article: How can you create your own podcast?
 Where is the best place to start?
 What equipment should you get?
-And how much effort should you expect?
-Below, I'll give you 7 concrete steps that will show you how to create your own podcast without having to spend a fortune right away – from choosing a topic and the necessary equipment to podcast hosting and publishing your first podcast episode.
-So let's get straight to the first step!
+And how much effort should you expect to put in?
+Below, I will give you 7 concrete steps that show you how to create your own podcast without having to spend a fortune – from choosing a topic and the necessary equipment to podcast hosting and publishing your first podcast episode.
+So let's get started with the first step!

 Step 1: Find the right podcast topic

-Before you even think about the technical implementation of your podcast, the first thing you need to do is identify your niche .
-The following questions can help you find a suitable topic :
+Before you even think about the technical implementation of your podcast, the first thing you need to do is find your niche .
+The following questionscan helpyou find a suitable topic :

-As a little kickstart for the creative process, it can also be worthwhile to take a look at the competition.
-On established platforms like Apple Podcasts , Spotify , or Podimo , you can now find countless free podcasts from which you can draw inspiration.
-You should also, of course, think about your podcast's name right from the start .
+As a little kickstart for the creative process, it can of course also be worthwhile to take a look at the competition.
+On established platforms such as Apple Podcasts, Spotify or Podimo , you can now find countless free podcasts to get some inspiration.
+In addition, you should of course also register your podcast directly under the name of your podcast .
 Be sure to come up with something creative or perhaps even unusual to pique the curiosity of your future listeners from the very first second!

 Step 2: Identify your target audience

-Topic is set?
-Great, then we'll move on directly to an analysis of your target audience .
-Who should the content of your podcast episodes be aimed at later on?
-If you work as a personal Pilates trainer , for example , you could target the content of your episodes at middle-aged women who are looking for an effective way to improve their flexibility and physical strength.
-Women who have just gone through pregnancy or who simply want to relieve stress could also benefit from your content in this case.
-Or maybe you are an IT professional who is very familiar with technical tricks on the internet.
-In this case, you could regularly inform the listeners of your podcast about the latest developments in the field of cybersecurity.
-Your target audience could be IT managers and security officers in companies who always need to stay up to date.
-Or even technology enthusiasts who are generally interested in cybersecurity trends and best practices.
+Topic decided?
+Great, then we'll continue right away with an analysis of your target audience.
+Who should the content of your podcast episodes be aimed at?
+For example, if you are a personal trainer for Pilates , you could tailor your episodes to middle-aged women who are looking for an effective way to improve their flexibility and physical strength.
+Women who have just given birth or simply want to reduce stress could also benefit from your content in this case.
+Or maybe you are an IT professionalwho is well versed in technical tricks on the internet.
+In this case, you could regularly inform your podcast listeners about the latest developments in the field of cybersecurity.
+Your target audience could be IT managers and security officers in companies who need to stay up to date.
+Or even tech enthusiasts who are generally interested in cybersecurity trends and best practices.

-A quick tip: It's best to create a "persona" for your target audience analysis!
-If you've ever dealt with marketing, you've probably come across this term before – sometimes also referred to as an "avatar."
-This essentially means nothing other than a fictitious, detailed description of your ideal listener.
+A little tip: It's best to create a "persona" for your target group analysis!
+If you've ever dealt with marketing, you've probably come across this term before—sometimes it's also referred to as an "avatar."
+Basically, it's nothing more than a fictional, detailed description of your ideal audience.

-For example, for the Pilates trainer above, an avatar could look like this:
+For the Pilates trainer from above, an avatar could look like this, for example:

 Step 3: Plan the content structure of your podcast